alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 Frequency of probe: We poll our frontend nodes every minute.

-Definition of “down”: If a prober check fails, the node is marked as Unconfirmed Down and then a second geographically separate prober performs a check.
+Definition of "down": If a prober check fails, the node is marked as Unconfirmed Down and then a second geographically separate prober performs a check.
 If the second check fails, the node is marked down for SLO calculation purposes.
 The node will continue to be marked as down as long

 For example, we specified how to account for maintenance windows: we could not assume that all of our hundreds of millions of users knew about our published maintenance windows.
 Uninformed users would therefore experience these windows as generic and unexplained downtime, so our SLO calculations treated maintenance as downtime.